NallyTHEdude/TMS_Server/README.md

 All technical details are inside the `documentation` folder:

-- **[MODELS.md](documentation/MODELS.md)** – all database models, fields, and relationships
+* **[MODELS.md](documentation/MODELS.md)** – all database models, fields, and relationships

-- **[ROUTES.md](documentation/ROUTES.md)** – complete API route list with methods and descriptions
+* **[ROUTES.md](documentation/ROUTES.md)** – complete API route list with methods and descriptions

-- ✅ represents that the feature is implimented successfully and tested in postman, empty fields in status represent todo features.
+* ✅ represents that the feature is implemented successfully and tested in Postman.

+* Empty fields represent TODO features.

-- PATCH routes from the documentations are interchangable with put routes, **using PUT request instead of PATCH request is highly encouraged**
+* PATCH routes from the documentation are interchangeable with PUT routes — **using PUT is highly encouraged**.

 These two files are the source of truth for anyone contributing to the project.